kimjune01/kimjune01.github.io/_posts/2016-02-08-view-controller-menu.md

 > Wat

-Or a change request through the kanban pipeline might look like:
+Or a change request through the kanban pipeline might look:

 > To reproduce this issue, log in as an upgraded user, click on the settings button from the side bar, scroll down to the upgrade button, and remove the upgrade button, and replace the button with a label that tells the upgraded user when their subscription expires.
 Priority: very important.